eag1ex/path-mapper/readme.md

 /**
+ * - gets all available paths from global.pm and returns it as a model of MapperConfigModel{}
+ * @param allowForeignProps force return all available props, not just those set by model schema.
+It is usefull when we add() paths elsewhere in application that do not belong and we want to see what they are
  * @param debug // to check warning
+ * @returns `MapperConfigModel{}` mapped paths via ( global.pm )
 **/
+pm(true)

-pm(debug) instanceof MapperModel // true
+pm() instanceof MapperModel // true

 /**
  * - Member or node.js module.require